Sure, people will come to your restaurant for the food, ambiance, and impeccable service, but they need to find you first.

 If the administrative part of your website allows for “META Keywords” don’t use it, these aren’t used any longer by any search engine.
 You’re just going to give your strategy away to SEO pros if you do… Trust me on that.
 If you blog, however, do use Categories and Tags as you would META Keywords.

-3. NAP: By our observations, 80 percent of businesses have errors in at least one element of their business name, address, and/or phone number (aka: N A P or citation data).
+3. NAP: By our observations, 80 percent of businesses have errors in at least one element of their business name, address, and/or phone number (aka N A P or citation data).
 I’ve written about this before, so no need to detail it again – suffice to say that getting this dead-on-accurate is paramount for local search engine visibility.
 [See link/citation building below] In addition to this NAP, make sure your hours are prominently visible on your website.
-Adding this stuff in the footer of your site will make sure your complete contact information and hours of business are listed on every page.
+Adding this stuff to the footer of your site will make sure your complete contact information and hours of business are listed on every page.
 Search engines feast on those morsels of NAP info and can reward your business with greater visibility for optimizing it.

-4. Schema: This bit of code is useful for identifying things like your NAP, opening hours, payments accepted and other information to search engines in their own language (code).
+4. Schema: This bit of code is used for identifying things like your NAP, opening hours, payments accepted and other information to search engines in their own language (code).
 Agreed to by all search engines, this advanced tidbit is a must have for restaurants reliant on local marketing and/or being discovered in mobile searches.
 Which is all of them.

 5. Map: Make sure you have a Google map on your contact or locations page – but not just any Google map – the map connected to your verified Google Plus (G+) profile page.
 Which, of course, means you need to have a verified and optimized G+ page.
 So once you’ve got that, look at the bottom of your new map page and click the gear icon in the lower right, then click “Share and embed map” when the menu pops up to get the code and paste it onto your website.
 Easy.
 You’ll now see your business name on the map instead of just your street address, and very little else (like your competition).
 Google can now draw a strong correlation between your G+ map location, the information on your G+ profile and your actual business.

 6. Menu: Have a menu on your website?
 If not – it’s a must, just make sure the navigation to the page is clear and discernible so people and search engines will easily identify it.
 Using a simple “menu” as the navigation text is a safe bet here, and use only text or a .pdf file to list your menu.
-Search engines can only see text, so if you use an image for your menu (typical image file extensions .jpg .png .gif and .tif) it will not be picked up by search engines.
-Consider adding a downloadable .pdf menu on your website so it can be easily shared or tucked inside a kitchen or office cabinet for quick call-in ordering.
+Search engines can only see text, so if you use an image for your menu (common image file extensions .jpg .png .gif and .tif) it will not be picked up by search engines.
+Consider adding a downloadable .pdf menu on your website so it can be easily shared or tucked into a kitchen or office cabinet for quick call-in ordering.
 And don’t forget to build backlinks to your restaurant by posting your menu on menu sites – see below…

 7. Link/Citation Building: Complete and optimized profiles on tripadvisor, yelp, and menuism are staples for restaurants.
 These listings should be as complete as possible, and the narrative spiced up with the keywords vetted from your research.
 Images used here should also have their filenames optimized with these keywords in addition to your restaurant name.
 Don’t forget to add your menu to your listings as either a link or .pdf file.
 Other than website optimization, building profiles on highly authoritative directories (like those mentioned) with accurate NAP/citation data is the second most important element of getting listed on search engines and discovered by people searching for you.
 Link/Citation building helps people discover your restaurant on their PC as well as on a mobile device (phone/tablet).